ardalis/ardalis-com-gatsby/src/pages/blog/working-effectively-github-issues.md

 ![GitHub Convert Task to Issue](/img/github-convert-task-to-issue.gif)

-Closing the linked issue complete the task in the checklist:
+Closing the linked issue completes the task in the checklist:

 ![GitHub Closing Linked Issue](/img/closing-linked-issues.png)